marcusshepp/got_moves/README.md

 	- Community Wiki ??

-- possible names:
+- possible names for site:
 	- got moves?

 - Ideas for how to rank up:
 	- number of comments
 	- number of comment upvotes
 	- number of comments on users videos
 	- consecutive days that user has visited the site
 	- downvotes?
+ 	- number / types of privileges

 - cardistry battles